tinacms/tina.io/content/docs/extending-tina/format-and-parse.md

 },
 ```

-As you type you will see all lowercase but when it is saved it will be all uppercase.
+For this example, as the user types, they will see all lowercase characters.
+When it is saved, it will be all uppercase characters.

 We can also use this to cast inputs to numbers that might have otherwise been saved as strings.
 See [this example] for more details.